Ganrokh/100-days-of-code/log.md

 **Today's Progress:** First introduction to debugging and data structures.

 **Thoughts:** Data science has always been a massive interest to me.
 I just love looking at data and working with it.
 If I was back in college 6 years ago and I knew that data science was even a field of study, I likely would have pursued it.
 I know that data structures are a very basic concept of data science, but I'm happy to even be at the very tip of the iceberg of the field.
 I can't wait to start the algorithm section of FreeCodeCamp.

+### Day 33: Sunday, November 11th, 2018

+**Today's Progress:** First introduction to algorithms.

+**Thoughts:** I surprised myself today.
+I breezed through all of the algorithm challenges on FreeCodeCamp except one.
+That one that I didn't breeze through involved comparing characters of two strings, and sending "true" if string A contained all of the characters in string B, and "false" otherwise.
+For that one, I A) didn't completely forgot that indexOf() existed, and B) didn't realize that one string would contain both capitalized and lowercase letters.
+The challenge was to compare them regardless of capitalization.
+Regardless, breezing through most of those challenges does wonders for my confidence!